igorcasmarques/igorcasmarques.github.io/docs/portfolio/borrowing-physical-items.md

 ---
-id: instruction-set-library
+id: borrowing-physical-items
-title: Instruction Set
+title: Borrowing Physical Items
 description: How to borrow library books
-slug: /instruction-set-library
+slug: borrowing-physical-items
-sidebar_label: 'Instruction Set'
+sidebar_label: 'Borrowing Physical Items'
-sidebar_position: 0
+sidebar_position: 1
 ---

-# Instruction Set
+# Borrowing Physical Items

 [Download the PDF version](@site/static/portfolio/instruction-set/instruction-set.pdf)

-## Borrowing Physical Items

 These instructions will show you how to borrow physical items from the Algonquin College Library.
 This service is available to anyone with a valid AC Card.